The Soldier's Details

 Capt.Gwynne said Corporal Hunt performed a first class job at all times during action as Section Corporal.

-The Hunt family settled in Beverley and had three children.
-Edgar had an older sister Thelma and a younger brother Campbell who enlisted with the RAAF.
+The Hunt family settled in Beverley and had four children.
+Edgar had an older and younger sisters Thelma and Hilda, and a younger brother Campbell known as ‘Cam’ who enlisted with the RAAF.
 Campbell died in South Australia in 1942.

 Percy and Alice Hunt sadly lost both their sons to Australia’s war effort and the community of Beverley lost two fine young men.

-Edgar was a talented footy player and played for Swan Districts Football Club prior to enlisting.
+Edgar was a talented footy player, playing for local team of Quairading and we believe was scouted for Swan Districts Football Club, however was not successful, prior to enlisting.
 He also played for the 2/4th footy team with Clive Hellmrich.

 Edgar was selected in Singapore to work on the Burma-Thai Railway with ‘D’ Force Thailand, V Battalion.
 He died of bacillary dysentery aged 29 years at Hindaine Camp and was buried at Linson Camp Cemetery.
 His body was exhumed after war’s end and rests at Kanchanaburi Cemetery where he is one of 92 men from 2/4th.
 Other team members who were laid to rest at Kanchanaburi War Cemetery include Frank Clark WX7714 and Clive Hellmrich WX8638.